symfony/symfony-docs/doctrine/registration_form.rst

     $ php bin/console make:registration-form

 This command needs to know several things - like your ``User`` class and information about the properties on that class.
-The questions will vary based on your setup, because the command will guess as much as possible.
+The questions will very based on your setup, because the command will guess as much as possible.

 When the command is done, congratulations!
 You have a functional registration form